isikaykarakus/isikaykarakus/README.md

 I have a solid foundation in data-driven methodologies and statistical analysis, with hands-on experience in building predictive models and uncovering insights from complex datasets.
 I learn new concepts quickly, enjoy solving problems, and have a passion for research.
 I thrive in both independent and team environments, always bringing positive energy, motivation, and enthusiasm to my work.

-I have a strong passion for Natural Language Processing (NLP) and am currently exploring this exciting field in depth.
-I enjoy working on projects related to text analysis, language models, and building intelligent systems that understand human language.

 -----------------------------------

 Feel free to explore my repositories and projects.
 If you have any questions or suggestions, don't hesitate to reach out. 🐣